CSLewin/APBW/mess/Combat Procedure.md

 Some actors have special abilities or talents.
 The momentum cost to use them will be listed in that ability's description.

 ## ACTIONS AND COSTS DURING ANOTHER ACTOR'S TURN:
-- Active Defense: 3M
+- Active Defense: 3M or more
 - Passive Defense: 1M

 ### Active Defense
 Commit significant effort to a Parry, Dodge, or Block against an attack.
 You may only take this action if you have the momentum to spend on it.
-Your Parry, Dodge, or Block roll receives a +3 bonus, even if an ability changes the cost of Active Defense.
+You may spend additional momentum beyond the minimum of 3 on your active defense.
+Your Parry, Dodge, or Block roll receives a bonus equal to momentum spent beyond the minimum of 3.
+- *Example: Bretolomeo has a Physical Discipline Die of 1d10 and a Grace of 1.
+A Seething Cultist with an Attack Skill of 2 hurls a magical gout of boiling blood at him, and Bartolomeo decides to spend momentum on an Active Defense--a Dodge.
+In addition to the minimum requirement of 3 momentum, Bartolomeo spends an additional 2 momentum, as getting covered in boiling blood sounds deeply unpleasant.
+Bartolomeo's Dodge roll is 1d10 (his Physical Discipline Die) + 1 (Grace) + 2 (momentum spent beyond the minimum of 3) - 2 (the Seething Cultist's Attack Skill).
+Bartolomeo rolls 1d10+1.*

 ### Passive Defense
 Parry, Dodge, or Block an attack with minimal effort. **You may spend momentum to take this action even if it would result in holding negative momentum,** but your Parry, Dodge, or Block roll suffers a penalty equal to your negative momentum.